Tyrrrz/Tyrrrz.me/data/blog/hotkey-editor-control-in-wpf/index.md

 </UserControl>
 ```

 There are a few important things we need to configure in our internal `TextBox`.
 First, it shouldn't allow manual text input, so I set `IsReadOnly` to `true`.

 Second, it'd be best to remove the caret since it isn't useful in any way.
-Setting `IsReadOnlyCaretVisible` to `false` takes cares of that.
+Setting `IsReadOnlyCaretVisible` to `false` takes care of that.

 We also don't want it to keep the undo/redo history so let's disable `IsUndoEnabled` as well.

 Finally, WPF textboxes have a default context menu with buttons like copy, cut, paste, etc. which we don't need either.
-We can disable it by setting its visibility to `Collapsed`.
+We can disable it by setting the visibility of the menu to `Collapsed`.

-The text property is bound to the `Hotkey` property using `OneWay` mode.
+The text property is bound to the `Hotkey` property using the `OneWay` mode.
 The latter is important because we are setting the value of `Hotkey` from code-behind.
 This binding is only used to update the text inside the textbox.

 As for the code-behind, it looks like this: